Understanding Pet Food Labels

 Every brand of pet food is required to have their ingredients listed on the packaging in order by weight, this will tell you the proportion of each of the ingredients in descending order by the weight of the ingredient prior to the cooking process.
 The first ingredient listed is the one that is considered to have contributed the largest amount, and the last ingredient listed contributed the least.
 When reading an ingredients list, the first three ingredients make up the largest proportion of the recipe and are therefore the most important.
 Generally, high-quality pet foods will have the main protein source listed in the first 3 ingredients.

 Meat ‘by-products’ contain a variety of parts including heads, feet and intestines, and the only part of the animal which cannot be included in ‘by-products’ is feathers.
-When looking through an ingredients list, try and find a recipe that uses fresh meat first as well as meat meals, as they provide a consistent source of protein for your pet, indicating a higher quality kibble.
+When looking through an ingredients list, try to find a recipe that uses fresh meat first as well as meat meals, as they provide a consistent source of protein for your pet, indicating a higher quality kibble.

 3. Individual Ingredients